 - Prosthetic training including putting on and taking off, and walking with your prosthetic

 - Skin care and skin checks

 Work with a certified prosthetist or orthotist.
 Get recommendations for assistive devices that are right for you and learn how to use them.
 Your provider may fit you for:

 - Orthotics, braces or splints, devices that support a body part, such as a weak or paralyzed limb

 After Your Hospital Stay

 When you’re ready to go home, you’ll get guidance to make your home a safe, accessible place for healing.
-Your rehabilitation will continue on an outpatient basis, which means you’ll visit our facility and then go home afterward.
+Your rehabilitation therapy will continue in our outpatient clinic that boasts clinicians who specialize in prosthetic training and management or with our home health agency.
 Rest assured our experts provide life-long follow-up services.